Royal Brisbane Hospital Nurses' Homes: Heritage listing

 The place is important because of its aesthetic significance.

-Lady Lamington is a fine building in the Arts and Crafts style: the quality and inventiveness of the detailing, construction, and overall design enhancing the spectacular site with its views, elevation, and sudden falls.
+The Lady Lamington Nurses' Home is a building in the Arts and Crafts style: the quality and inventiveness of the detailing, construction, and overall design enhancing the site with its views, elevation, and sudden falls.

 The place is important in demonstrating a high degree of creative or technical achievement at a particular period.

 The Lady Lamington Nurses' Home evidences the early development of architectural interest in refining elements associated with domestic buildings and climate control with devices such as awnings, verandahs, orientation, cross ventilation through the use of low partitions, and large well placed openings reworked for a different scale of building.
 These were to be abiding interests of architect RS (Robin) Dods in his reworking of the Queensland idiom.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

 Lady Lamington is the first Queensland building designed by Dods, arguably Queensland's finest architect.
 It also marks the beginning of a long association between the hospital and his firm Hall and Dods.

 The pre-eminent interwar architectural firm Conrad and Atkinson (later Conrad and Gargett) were from the 1920s important hospital architects in Queensland from the 1920s and architects to the Brisbane Hospital from the 1920s to 1980s.
 Executed in the Spanish Mission style, established by architects Atkinson and Conrad from the 1920s as the hospital house style, Nurses' Homes Blocks 1 and 2 echo some of the motifs of Lady Lamington Nurses Home.